DataONEorg/dataone-web/content/services/_index.md

 ---
 title: Services
 description: All services and features offered by DataONE, including details about DataONE Plus and DataONE Hosted Repositories
 layout: blocks
 aliases:
 - "/features/"
 - "/pricing/"
-menu:
-  primary_nav:
-    name: All services & features
-    weight: 100
-    parent: Services
 header:
   template: header
   type: text only